 Those seeking a COVID-19 screening at the mobile clinic site must have a physician’s order and proper identification.
 The screening process will be conducted by trained clinicians, who will be taking all the necessary precautions to protect themselves and patients.
 Patients will be asked to keep their windows up for the majority of their drive through the mobile clinic.

-All Town Offices and Buildings are currently closed to the public; however, employees will still be able to answer questions and assist residents via phone and email.
-Please read on for specific department updates.
 Click here for our full staff phone directory.
 Email addresses can be found on each department page.

 Regularly staffed hours have been modified.
 For main Town Offices, staff will be present from 8:00 am-4:00 pm Monday-Thursday, and offices will be closed on Fridays.
 Public Works staff will work 6:30 am-3:30 pm Monday-Thursday and 6:30 am-12:30 pm on Fridays.